nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `elist`

-### View

-#### Viewing particulars of a person: `view`

-Opens and shows all particulars of a person.

-format: `view /p PERSON_ID`

-* The `PERSON_ID` refers to the index number shown in the displayed participant list.
-* The `PERSON_ID` **must be a positive integer** 1, 2, 3, …​

-Example:
-* `view /p 2` will enlarge the particulars of the person onto fullscreen with index number 2.

-#### Quit viewing: `qview`

-Exits the viewing stage, and returns to normal view mode.

-* format: `qview`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing participant in Ailurus.
+Only can be used when the user is on participant lists (accessible via `plist [/e EVENT_ID]`).

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+* Can only be used in `plist [/e EVENT_ID]`.
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the participant at the specified `INDEX`.
+The index refers to the index number shown in the displayed participant list.
+* `INDEX` **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.